What is cash value life insurance?

 Every time you make a premium payment, part of the money goes toward the cost of maintaining the policy, and part goes toward the cash value.
 The exact distribution depends on your individual policy.

 In traditional whole life insurance policies, the cash value grows at a set low interest rate determined by the insurer.
-In other types of cash value life insurance, it may earn interest based on a market index or other set of investments — it depends on the type of policy you have.
+In other types of cash value life insurance, it may earn interest based on a market index or mutual fund — it depends on the type of policy you have.

 Significant cash value accumulation can take years — and even decades.